|

 motivation

-boils down to external versus internal motivation.
-Living a life of
+down to external versus internal motivation.
+Living a life of faith must

-faith must come from an inward desire prompted by the Holy Spirit and
+come from an inward desire prompted by the Holy Spirit and compelled by

-compelled by the love of Christ.
-Too often, parents and ministry leaders
+the love of Christ.
+Too often, parents and ministry leaders become the

-disciples,” Schadt said, meaning parents and ministry leaders need to
+Schadt said, meaning parents and ministry leaders need to allow teens to

-allow teens to make their own decisions based on what has been taught to
+make their own decisions based on what has been taught to and modeled

-how important it is to the growth of a young person’s faith for his
+important it is to the growth of a young person’s faith for his family

-family to give him responsibilities based on a level of trust.
-It’s good
+to give him responsibilities based on a level of trust.
+It’s good for

 hovering over them are at a disadvantage.
 Helicopter parents are those